kars7e/dispatch/ROADMAP.md

 ## Dispatch-Solo

-Dispatch introduced "local mode" with v0.21.
+Dispatch introduced "local mode" with v0.1.21.
 Dispatch could now be run as a single binary, locally, without Kubernetes.
 The goals were simple:

 1. Easy to develop locally
 2. Easy to get started for evaluation
 3. Easy to distribute

-Dispatch-Solo is a Dispatch with *only* supports local mode.
+Dispatch-Solo is a Dispatch which *only* supports local mode.
 It will be a leaner Dispatch which removes the Kubernetes support and focuses on lowering the barrier to entry to actually use Dispatch.

 Because Dispatch and serverless is still in its infancy, understanding use-cases is the highest priority.
 It therefore